-Another cause of popping and metallic rattling is a worn out or damaged crown nuts.
+Another cause of popping and metallic rattling is worn-out or damaged crown nuts.
 The function of a crown nut is to secure the ball joint bolt in place with the cotter pin fixed into one of its crown slots.

 Bad Ball Joints

 A bad ball joint will emit a metallic knocking sound as the suspension articulates over uneven surfaces.
-A worn out ball joint will cause excessive vibration and play in your suspension.
+A worn-out ball joint will cause excessive vibration and play in your suspension.

 Loose Cotter Pins

 The cotter pin is a simple component used to ensure the bolt remains secure and does not slip out completely.
 It consists of a thin piece of metal inserted through the hole and twisted to avoid it slipping out.

 Ensure all your ball joints are greased and seated correctly.
 The upper and lower ball joint nuts should be torqued to 70 ft-lbs (95 N-m).

-There are multiple components that can cause clicking noises on your Jeep Wrangler.
+Multiple components can cause this clicking noise issue on your Jeep Wrangler.
 If the noise is only evident when turning, you can narrow it down to a steering or suspension component.

 Exhaust Manifold Blow

 Your exhaust manifold can be another possible cause for the constant clicking/ticking noises.
 The noise is most audible on cold startup.

 All Wrangler TJ models are fitted with a duty cycle EVAP canister purge solenoid.
 The purpose of the solenoid is to regulate the rate of vapor flow from the EVAP (EVAPORATION CONTROL SYSTEM) canister to the intake manifold.

-In this instance, the ticking noise is perfectly normal and you can actually feel it clicking/ticking if you place your hand on the solenoid.
+In this instance, the ticking noise is perfectly normal and you can feel it clicking/ticking if you place your hand on the solenoid.
 The clicking solenoid shouldn’t be heard from inside the cabin though and if so, you will need to replace the Purge valve to rectify the problem

 All Jeep Wranglers have SFA (Solid Front Axles) and 4x U-joints.
 They are located on each end of the front axle.
-The other 2x U-joints are located on the front and rear drive-shafts.
+The other 2x U-joints are located on the front and rear driveshafts.

-- There are tiny pin-shaped bearings inside the short cross-shaped joint that requires sufficient lubrication as it rotates at thousands of RPM’s under load.
+- There are tiny pin-shaped bearings inside the short cross-shaped joint that require sufficient lubrication as it rotates at thousands of RPMs under load.